anchpop/wise_mans_haskell/book.md

 ## Running the Project

 !newthought(Now, we) need to run this!
 A very easy way to test our work is to load it in GHCi.
 In the root directory of `project1`, run `stack ghci`.
-This is similar to running `ghci` on it's own, but it's a special Stack command that will automatically load project.
+This is similar to running `ghci` on its own, but it's a special Stack command that will automatically load the project.

 Running `stack ghci`, you should see some output then eventually be greeted by a somewhat-familiar prompt.